miamuso/Kraken/README.md

  Then, I downloaded the blank starter Wordpress theme 'Underscores' and created my own theme with my custom HTML, CSS and Javascript on top of that.

+ ## Basic Structure/Process

+ For the Header section, I took the HTML that I had written, and added it to the Header.php section.
+I added a CSS gradient and the logo and hamburger nav img.

+ Then the hero section, or the whole intro section, I hardcoded that html into the index.php section.

+ For the two sections with the coffee images and text paragraphs, I added them as custom HTML blocks in the editor, and then styled them normally.

+ I also added the last large section with the coffee shop image background that is rotated in the design brief.
+I added that as a post as well, and rotated it/styled it with my custom CSS.

+ Last, I added the footer HTML in the footer.php section.

+ I styled all the sections with my custom.css file, including position, background colors/gradients etc.

  ## Additional Features